bbauska/Coursera-Bootstrap/readme.md

 So this is the behavior of the modal that we have come to expect.

-Now, in the next step I\'m going to go in and introduce the form here.
+Now, in the next step I&apos;m going to go in and introduce the form here.

-I\'m not going to explain the details of the form because you have already studied forms in one of the earlier lessons.
+I&apos;m not going to explain the details of the form because you have already studied forms in one of the earlier lessons.

-I\'m just going to simply go in and paste the form code and then we\'ll have a look at the form in the modal here.
+I&apos;m just going to simply go in and paste the form code and then we&apos;ll have a look at the form in the modal here.

 Coming back to the code, you can now see that in the modal body, I have